RedHatQE/teflo/docs/users/definitions/execute.rst

 Teflo generates a testrun results summary for all the **xml files** it collects as a part of artifacts OR artifact_locations in an execute block.
 This summary can be seen in the results.xml as weel as is printed out on the console.
 The summary shows aggregate summary of all xmls collected and individual summary of each xml file.
-The summary contains **number of tests passed, failed, skipped and the total tests.**
+The summary contains **number of tests passed, failed, errored, skipped and the total tests.**

 .. code-block:: yaml